Do not go gentle into that good night: Literature

 The poem influenced the writing of Mircea Cărtărescu's novel Solenoid (2015).

 The poem is referenced in the title of Derek Landy's "Skulduggery Pleasant: The Dying of the Light", the ninth installment of the Young Adult fantasy series Skulduggery Pleasant.

+The poem is referenced in writing in Yi Shi Si Zhou's "Little Mushroom: Judgement Day", the first installment of the danmei Science Fiction duology Little Mushroom.

 Film

 The poem is prominently referenced in Interstellar (2014), where the poem is used repeatedly by Michael Caine's character John Brand, as well as by several other supporting characters.

 It also features in the 1986 comedy Back to School where Thornton Melon, played by Rodney Dangerfield, is required to recite the poem during an examination.

+President Thomas Whitmore, in Independence Day (1996 film): Facing an alien invasion, he delivers a unifying, patriotic call-to-action declaring that "We will not go quietly into the night!"

+Also featured in the movie Dangerous Minds in 1995: In the film the teacher and ex-marine Louanne Johnson uses the poem as a lecture and lesson to a group of underprivileged students and inspires poetry.

+Television

+The poem was performed by British comedian Diane Morgan (who regularly interrupted it with fart noises) for a comedy challenge in Season 2 of the Amazon Prime Video show Last One Laughing UK.

+The title of Season 11, Episode 6 of Shameless, "Do Not Go Gentle Into That Good....Eh, Screw It", references the poem.

+Season 10, Episode 22 of Blacklist -the program's final episode- memorably employs the poem.
+Dembe, a central character, references the poem while speaking of Raymond Reddington, who will soon die.

 Video games

 Version 2.2 of Zenless Zone Zero by Mihoyo/HoYoverse is named after the poem.

-Anime

-The poem was referenced in the anime series Digimon Adventure when the villain Myotismon attempted to take over the world using darkness and stated "The dying of the light, and no one to rage against it!"
+Version 3.3 of Honkai: Star Rail, another game developed by the same company, added an achievement named "Rage Against the Dying Light".